akshzyx/create-service-accounts/README.md

      - `grep -oPh '"client_email": "\K[^"]+' *.json > emails.txt`

 - After completion you'll see a text document "emails" in the "accounts" folder
-- Open the text document 'email' and you'll have your service accounts
+- Open the text document "emails" and you'll have your service accounts